aws-samples/aws-secure-environment-accelerator/README.md

   - DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution
   - DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]`
   - DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]`
-  - Wildcard DNS certificate for each of the 2 previous zones
+  - Wildcard TLS certificate for each of the 2 previous zones
   - 2 Fortinet Fortigate firewall licenses
   - we also recomend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.